Mimimoha/React-Portfolio/README.md

 ** Fully Responsive**

-## Getting Started

-Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.

 ## 🛠 Installation and Setup Instructions

-Portfolio doesn't require any installation, use this link to view portfolio
+Portfolio doesn't require any installation, [use this link to view portfolio](https://mimimoha.github.io/React-Portfolio/)

 ## Credits